ohcomely/mt-amd/README.md

 ParAMD is a shared memory parallel implementation of the approximate minimum degree (AMD) algorithm with multiple elimination via distance-2 independent sets.

-For more information, please read our preprint paper [Parallelizing the Approximate Minimum Degree Ordering Algorithm: Strategies and Evaluation]() that is going to be appeared on arXiv.
+For more information, please read our preprint paper [Parallelizing the Approximate Minimum Degree Ordering Algorithm: Strategies and Evaluation](https://arxiv.org/abs/2504.17097) on arXiv.

 ## Installation
 ### Build